A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: The symmetry of Bernstein-Sato polynomials

-\begin{nota} Let us notice that the above corollary applies in particular to the case of (weakly) Koszul free divisors of differential linear type (or equivalently, to free divisors of linear Jacobian type; see Proposition \ref{prop:improve-torrelli}) and so it answers (partially) the question stated in \cite[Remark 4.7]{torrelli_2004}. \end{nota}
+\begin{remark} Let us notice that the above corollary implies that $-1$ is the only integer root of the Bernstein-Sato polynomial of $h$.
+It applies in particular to the case of (weakly) Koszul free divisors of differential linear type (or equivalently, to free divisors of linear Jacobian type; see Proposition \ref{prop:improve-torrelli}) and so it answers (partially) the question stated in \cite[Remark 4.7]{torrelli_2004}. \end{remark}

-\begin{cuestion} We do not know whether reductive prehomogeneous determinants or regular special linear free divisors satisfy the equivalent properties of Proposition \ref{prop:gen-LJT} or not, and so we do not know whether the results by Granger and Schulze in \cite{gran-schul-RIMS-2010} can be derived from our Theorem \ref{teo:main-sym} or not.
-However, all the examples of free divisors given in \cite{nakayama_sekiguchi} are of linear Jacobian type and so they satisfy the above properties. \end{cuestion}

-\begin{corolario} Let $D\subset X$ be a free divisor and assume that the equivalent properties of Proposition \ref{prop:gen-LJT} hold for some (and hence any) local reduced equation of $D$ at each point $p\in D$.
-Then, the canonical map $\DD_X \Lotimes_{\calV_X} \OO_X(D) \to \OO_X[\star D]$ is an isomorphism and the logarithmic comparison theorem holds. \end{corolario}
+\begin{corollary} Let $D\subset X$ be a free divisor and assume that the equivalent properties of Proposition \ref{prop:gen-LJT} hold for some (and hence any) local reduced equation of $D$ at each point $p\in D$.
+Then, the canonical map $\DD_X \Lotimes_{\calV_X} \OO_X(D) \to \OO_X[\star D]$ is an isomorphism and the logarithmic comparison theorem holds. \end{corollary}